theomotola/Agile-Development-with-Azure/README.md

 **Create requirements.txt**

 Create a file named requirements.txt.
-A requirements.txt is a convenient way to list what packages a project needs.
-Another optional best practice would be to "pin" the exact version of the package you use.
+This is a convenient way to include what packages needed by the project.

 ```
 pylint